-As High Commissioner for Human Rights you have been requested by CND to contribute to the preparations for the special session in 2016.
-In this regard, we, the Alliance for Rights-Oriented Drug Policies, hereby bring to your attention an issue that hitherto has been overlooked.
+As part of the preparatory process for UNGASS 2016, we, the Alliance for Rights-Oriented Drug Policies, hereby bring to your attention an issue that hitherto has been overlooked.

 This issue has to do with the failures of prohibition and the relationship between the UN drug control and human rights conventions, and we regretfully observe that although a wide variety of UN member states, IGOs, and NGOs have underscored the need for an unbiased review of fundamental issues concerning drug policy and that future drug policies must be based on respect for human dignity, liberty, democracy, equality, solidarity, the rule of law and human rights, issues such as these are likely to be ignored at UNGASS 2016.